+4.1.2.1 'nameWithoutLanguage'

+The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters encoded in a maximum of 255 (MAX) octets.

+4.1.2.2 'nameWithLanguage'

-- 2528 4.1.2.1 'nameWithoutLanguage' - The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters so that its encoded form does not exceed MAX octets. - 2531 4.1.2.2 'nameWithLanguage' - The 'nameWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a - 2533 'nameWithoutLanguage' part plus an additional 'naturalLanguage' (see section 4.1.8) part that overrides the - 2534 natural language in force.
-The 'naturalLanguage' part explicitly identifies the natural language that applies - to that name value and that name value alone. - 2536 The 'nameWithLanguage' attribute syntax behaves the same as the 'textWithLanguage' syntax.
-If a name is - in a language that is different than the rest of the object or operation, then this 'nameWithLanguage' syntax - is used rather than the generic 'nameWithoutLanguage' syntax. - Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' - indicating English, but the "printer-name" attribute is in German, the client MUST use the - 'nameWithLanguage' attribute syntax as follows: - 2542 'de': Natural Language Override indicating German - 2543 'Farbdrucker': the Printer name in German
+- The 'nameWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a - 'nameWithoutLanguage' part encoded in a maximum of 1023 (MAX) octets plus an additional - 'naturalLanguage' (see section 4.1.8) part that overrides the natural language in force.
+The - 'naturalLanguage' part explicitly identifies the natural language that applies to that name value and that - name value alone.
+For any give text attribute, the 'textWithoutLanguage' part is limited to the maximum - length defined for that 'text' attribute, and the 'naturalLanguage' part is always limited to 63 (additional) - octets.
+Using the 'textWithLanguage' attribute syntax rather than the normal 'textWithoutLanguage' syntax - is the so-called Natural Language Override mechanism and MUST be supported by all IPP objects and - 2440 clients.

+- The 'nameWithLanguage' attribute syntax behaves the same as the 'textWithLanguage' syntax.
+Using the - 2442 'textWithLanguage' attribute syntax rather than the normal 'textWithoutLanguage' syntax is the so-called - Natural Language Override mechanism and MUST be supported by all IPP objects and clients.
+If a name is - in a language that is different than the rest of the object or operation, then this 'nameWithLanguage' syntax - is used rather than the generic 'nameWithoutLanguage' syntax. - 2446 If the attribute is multi-valued (1setOf text), then the 'nameWithLanguage' attribute syntax MUST be used - to explicitly specify each attribute value whose natural language needs to be overridden.
+Other values in a - 2448 multi-valued 'name' attribute in a request or a response revert to the natural language of the operation - 2449 attribute.

+- In a create request, the Printer object MUST accept and store with the Job object any natural language in the - "attributes-natural-language" operation attribute, whether the Printer object supports that natural language - or not.
+Furthermore, the Printer object MUST accept and store any 'nameWithLanguage' attribute value. - whether the Printer object supports that natural language or not.
+These requirements are independent of the - value of the "ipp-attribute-fidelity" operation attribute that the client MAY supply. - Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' - indicating English, but the "printer-name" attribute is in German, the client MUST use the - 'nameWithLanguage' attribute syntax as follows: - 'de': Natural Language Override indicating German - 'Farbdrucker': the Printer name in German

-- 4.1.2.3 Matching 'name' attribute values - For purposes of matching two 'name' attribute values for equality, such as in job validation (where a client- - supplied value for attribute "xxx" is checked to see if the value is among the values of the Printer object's - corresponding "xxx-supported" attribute), the following match rules apply: - 1. 'keyword' values never match 'name' values. - 2. 'name' (nameWithoutLanguage and nameWithLanguage) values match if (1) the name parts match and (2) the Associated Natural-Language parts (see section 3.1.4.1) match.
-The matching - rules are: - a. the name parts match if the two names are identical character by character, except it is RECOMMENDED that case be ignored.
-For example: 'Ajax-letter-head-white' MUST - 2555 match 'Ajax-letter-head-white' and SHOULD match 'ajax-letter-head-white' and 'AJAX- - 2556 LETTER-HEAD-WHITE'. - b. the Associated Natural-Language parts match if the shorter of the two meets the syntactic requirements of RFC 1766 [RFC1766] and matches byte for byte with the longer.
-For - example, 'en' matches 'en', 'en-us' and 'en-gb', but matches neither 'fr' nor 'e'.
+4.1.2.3 Matching 'name' attribute values

+- For purposes of matching two 'name' attribute values for equality, such as in job validation (where a client-supplied value for attribute "xxx" is checked to see if the value is among the values of the Printer object's corresponding "xxx-supported" attribute), the following match rules apply: - 1. 'keyword' values never match 'name' values.

-'''
+2. 'name' (nameWithoutLanguage and nameWithLanguage) values match if (1) the name parts match and (2) the Associated Natural-Language parts (see section 3.1.4.1) match.
+The matching rules are:

+a. the name parts match if the two names are identical character by character, except it is RECOMMENDED that case be ignored.
+For example: 'Ajax-letter-head-white' MUST match 'Ajax-letter-head-white' and SHOULD match 'ajax-letter-head-white' and 'AJAX-LETTER-HEAD-WHITE'.

+b. the Associated Natural-Language parts match if the shorter of the two meets the syntactic requirements of RFC 1766 [RFC1766] and matches byte for byte with the longer.
+For example, 'en' matches 'en', 'en-us' and 'en-gb', but matches neither 'fr' nor 'e'.

-2560 4.1.3 'keyword'
+4.1.3 'keyword'

-'''